 Early Stages Detection

 We found motion-resistant blood particle aggregates around vein valves to serve as a predictor and indicator of venous disease.
 These aggregates are different from sludge (potentially mobile) and thrombus (fibrin-fixed platelets).
 After examining more than 1000 saphenous and superficial vein valves, we are able to recognize at least 6 different stages of ultrasound valve morphology (fig. 1).
-In case of rapidly occuring hypervolemia (dilatation-based reflux) there is a mechanism bypassing stage IV.
+In the case of rapidly occurring hypervolemia (dilatation-based reflux) there is a mechanism bypassing stage IV.

 Ragg JC.
 Ultrasound proof of pre-reflux stages of venous insufficiency